richplastow/tunefields/notes/01-setting-up-nx.md

 You should see that apps/make/ and apps/make-e2e/ have been created.

+> Tailwind CSS is not listed when you `npx nx g @nx/next:lib` (see below), so
+> for consistency I went with 'styled-components'.
+Also, Tailwind possibly
-> Possibly the `1 moderate severity vulnerability` is from Tailwind... this is
+> causes a `1 moderate severity vulnerability`.
-> probably not important, for now at least.

 And take a look at the 'make' app with `npx nx dev make`, which should show 'Welcome make 👋' at <http://localhost:3000/>. `[ctrl-c]` to stop the server.